zebengberg/lake-monster/README.md

     --random        Train a new agent with random parameters.
     --many          Train a new agent with random parameters every 24 hours.
     --multi         Train a MultiMonsterAgent with preset parameters.
+    --jump          Train a JumpingAgent with default LakeMonster parameters.
     --clear         Remove videos and checkpoints saved during last trained agent.
     --clearall      Clear all saved policies, results, logs, videos, and checkpoints.
     --help          Print this help message.